Solar Financing Tax Equity Structures: Sale-Leasebacks, Inverted Leases, and Partnership Flips

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will discuss solar financing tax equity structures--sale-leasebacks, inverted leases, and partnership flips--and the advantages and disadvantages of each from a legal, business, financial, and tax perspective.
+This CLE course will discuss solar financing tax equity structures--sale-leasebacks, inverted leases, and partnership flips--and the advantages and disadvantages of each from a legal, business, financial, and tax perspective.
 The panel will examine current trends and issues in solar financings.

 - Current state of the solar finance market and trends for the near future